 One of the later stages also feature a big room with health, armour, and ammo scattered all over it.
 Right when you lick your lips and charge forth to loot the place, the doors lock and hard-to-kill monsters (Stream Protectors are only the first wave in this room) start spawning in waves.
 Lots of them.

-Vivisector: Beast Inside was particularly cruel about this; found a large cache of health and ammo out in the middle of a clearing where you can't possibly not see the enemy coming a mile away?
+Vivisector: Beast Inside - Found a large cache of health and ammo out in the middle of a clearing where you can't possibly not see the enemy coming a mile away?
 Expect to not only be ambushed by a bunch of Mooks teleporting in from nowhere, but also to be sealed up in the clearing by a convenient cage the moment you step near the bounty.

 Turok 2 pushes this trope to its logical extreme: the penultimate boss is heralded by a long, narrow hallway containing a laundry-list of every weapon in the game and full ammo for each (in ascending order of power), plus the rare "more-than-maximum health" health pickup.
 The kicker?
 You literally cannot avoid these items.